 “My mother-in-law always has something to say about the way I parent that I just can’t deal!…”

 Not so cute right?
-I couldn’t imagine not being close with my in-laws.
+I couldn’t imagine not being close to my in-laws.
 It’s really a hard spot to be in because you love your partner and family is pretty important.

-In today’s video I am going to give you five ways to deal with in-laws that don’t like you, but first, there are two things you most definitely should NOT do.
+In today’s video, I am going to give you five ways for how to deal with in-laws that don’t like you.

 1. Attack back – NEVER attack your in-laws back; this just puts you and your spouse in a worse spot.
 Not to mention, you might even regret your behavior later.